For academic years 2017 – 2018 and 2018 – 2019

 PLEASE DO NOT ATTEMPT TO TELEPHONE THE SCHOOL.

 Children can only be sent home if they are accompanied by an adult.
-Staff must be sure that parents of older children who come to school on their own are at ahome before they are allowed to leave school.
+Staff must be sure that parents of older children who come to school on their own will be at home before the children are allowed to leave school.

 Collecting children from school in the afternoon